tnaia/curse-turing/README.md

 ## 1000 Idiosyncrasies

 The input format is *very* rigid.

-The characters of the tape are all ascii, the states can only be integers, there mey not be more than 1000 states, 1000 transitions or 1000 characters. on the tape.
-I know, soo frustrating!
+- Characters of the tape must be ASCII;
+- States can only be integers;
+- There may be at most 1000 states, 1000 transitions and 1000 characters on the tape

+I know, frustrating!

-The good news is that those are constants in `#defined` in the first lines of the _unique_ source file `tc.c`, which has just about 100 lines!
+The good news (for item 3) is that the limits are constants `#defined` in the first lines of the _unique_ source file `tc.c`.
+And that has just about 100 lines!

 ## Example